IoT-Based Patient Monitoring Systems: An Overview

 You will be inundated with articles, academic papers, and websites discussing IoT-based patient health monitoring systems.

-This is because these “smart” health systems are providing numerous benefits to patients around the globe.
+This is because these “smart” health systems provide numerous benefits to patients around the globe.

-Two of the primary ways IoT-based patient health monitoring systems help improve patient outcomes is by giving healthcare providers the ability to collect and wirelessly transmit real time data and analyze the data to uncover patterns.
+Two of the primary ways IoT-based patient health monitoring systems help improve patient outcomes are by giving healthcare providers the ability to collect and wirelessly transmit real-time data and analyze it to uncover patterns.

 Collecting and Transmitting Real-Time Data

-With innovations in medical sensor, wireless technology, and cybersecurity protocols, doctors can now monitor their patients’ health in ways that were unimaginable 20 years ago.
+With innovations in medical sensors, wireless technology, and cybersecurity protocols, doctors can now monitor their patients’ health in ways that were unimaginable 20 years ago.

-What’s more, thanks to advances in cloud computing, healthcare providers can access and share their patients’ data at the exact moment they need to.
+Moreover, thanks to advances in cloud computing, healthcare providers can access and share their patients’ data when needed.

-For patients, these innovations help reduce the amount of time spent in a hospital, increase comfort, and improve their ability to manage their own health.
+These innovations help patients reduce the time spent in hospitals, increase comfort, and improve their ability to manage their own health.

 Analyzing Patient Data